 It can be difficult to find a trustworthy HVAC contractor.
-Let alone an HVAC contractor with indoor air quality experience and expertise.
+Let alone an HVAC contractor with indoor air quality experience and expertise!
 Unqualified HVAC contractors will likely produce low-quality work, negatively impacting your home’s indoor air quality.
 Or, they simply won’t be as up-to-date on the latest technology and solutions to offer personalized recommendations for your indoor space.
 Unfortunately, this is not uncommon.
 In order to avoid HVAC and IAQ issues as a result of poor workmanship, it’s important to find the right HVAC contractor.
-That is, one trained as an IAQ expert for home upgrades.
+That is, one also trained as an IAQ expert for home upgrades.

 HVAC Contractor vs. IAQ Expert

 First and foremost, you may be wondering what the difference is between an HVAC contractor and an IAQ expert.
 Or, if there even is a difference?
 So, let’s compare the two and find the best candidate to facilitate your home upgrades.